atae/jisho-word-builder/README.md

 There are multiple ways to lookup a word, but so far these tools allow the user to improvise and use whatever method they'd like depending on how much of the word they already know.

 # Technologies Used
-React
+-React
-Jisho.org Unofficial Official API
+-Jisho.org Unofficial Official API
-Node for CORS
+-Node for CORS

 ## Upcoming features
 - J-J dictionary mode